hmchou56/centra8/centra6/workshop.md

 All workshop participants must be registered for CENTRA 6.
 Details about registration and procedures can be found in the menu on the left.
 For any inquiries or further information, contact us at [PTI@IU](mailto:pti@iu.edu).

-We look forward to an engaging workshop on the Workshop on Globally Situated Perspectives on AI in the Edge-Cloud ContinuumAI Edge-Cloud Continuum!
+We look forward to an engaging workshop on Globally Situated Perspectives on AI in the Edge-Cloud Continuum!